30 hot Canadian classical musicians under 30, 2020 edition

 The COVID-19 pandemic has cancelled all of d'Entremont's work for the foreseeable future, which is stressful. ("I worry about everything," he admits.)
 Perhaps TV's feistiest tenor sax player can point the way forward?
 "Lisa Simpson is always the person who stands up for what she believes in, no matter the adversity," he says.
 "The quintessential feminist TV character!"

-Elizabeth Skinner, violinist
+TJ Skinner, violinist

 Skinner is a member of collectif9, a string ensemble that's been turning heads with its novel approach to the concert experience and that released its second album, No Time for Chamber Music, in 2018.
-She's also one-third of Trio Émerillon, which has been workshopping new pieces by student composers at McGill.
+They're also one-third of Trio Émerillon, which has been workshopping new pieces by student composers at McGill.

-Ron Cohen Mann, oboist and English hornist
+Ari Cohen Mann, oboist and English hornist

 Marie Bégin, violinist